 Interconnection Generator Step-up Transformer Requirements

 The customer interconnected generation step-up transformer (GSU) is required to provide a source of zero sequence current to the transmission system aiding in ground fault detection.
-The Utility side of the GSU shall be effectively grounded to prevent an excessive increase in voltage during single phase to ground faults.
+The utility side of the GSU shall be effectively grounded to prevent an excessive increase in voltage during single phase to ground faults.
 A GSU that can pass, but is not a source of, zero sequence current is only appropriate if a ground source is present on the medium voltage terminal, and will require evaluation prior to permission being granted.
 The interconnected GSU shall be protected using dual high-speed current differentials.

 The following transformer configurations are commonly used to meet the above requirements: